Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 Use the size printed on your old filter or check your system manual.
 For better filtration, use pleated filters or media air cleaners.
 They remove more dust and allergens than standard filters.

-Does my AC and heat pump need maintenance?
+Do my AC and heat pump need maintenance?

 Yes.
 Maintenance prevents breakdowns and improves efficiency.
 Schedule service twice a year—once in spring for AC and once in fall for heating systems.